 The Jehovah’s Witnesses are infamous for their comprehensive materials that instruct members on handling the emotional and social complexities of shunning former members, particularly close family who choose to leave.
 Over the years, at conventions, congregation meetings, and through highly descriptive video content, leaders of the group outlined responses, gestures, and even specific language for any interaction with “wayward” family, friends, or acquaintances.
 Many adherents considered these videos a core part of their religious observance, and they became a pillar of the organization’s teachings on loyalty.

-Last week, however, shunning-related videos were quietly removed from the Jehovah’s Witnesses’ digital library without explanation.
+In the past few years, however, shunning-related videos were quietly removed from the Jehovah’s Witnesses’ digital library without explanation.
 No formal announcement or guidance accompanied the removal, and members and former members are left questioning the organization’s rationale as leaders remain silent on the matter.

 Mounting Global Pressure